This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 Teething is when new teeth begin to come through your child's gums.
 A child's first tooth usually appears between 4 and 8 months of age.
-Your child should have 20 primary (baby) teeth by the time he is 3 years old.
+Your child should have 20 primary (baby) teeth by the time he or she is 3 years old.

-- Do not give aspirin to children under 18 years of age: Your child could develop Reye syndrome if he takes aspirin.
+- Do not give aspirin to children under 18 years of age.
+Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

-Follow up with your child's primary healthcare provider as directed:
+Follow up with your child's doctor as directed: